blakeb211/gl0/readme.txt

 game
 	collision detection and response
+	loading screen either using async or other threading menu screen
+	pause capability
+	reduce globals using state objects

 	-------------------------------------------------
 	camera on a rail system - done read a level and its campath file - done